 Each patient saw their doctor at regular intervals for 12 to 15 months after the procedure.
-At each visit, the doctor measured the effects of the treatments and checked the patient to make sure there were no problems.
+All subjects were followed for an additional 4 weeks if they had received repeated treatment at the end of the study.
+At each visit, the doctor measured the effects of the treatments and checked the patient to evaluate any potential problem.

 Each patient was also examined by a doctor who did not know which side of their face was injected with RHA® 4.
 This allowed the new doctor to objectively assess changes in how the patient looked compared to before the first injection.

 Patients also evaluated themselves for changes in the appearance of their wrinkles and folds.
 They looked at themselves in a mirror and compared how they looked now against their own picture taken before the first injection.
-They rated their results from improved to worse.
+They rated their results from "much improved" "much to worse". (the scale included the following grades: 1-Much improved - 2-Improved - 3-No change - 4-Worse - 5-Much worse).